mayusuf/oscarApi/README.md

 5. run the app from the public folder. i.e. php -S 127.0.0.1:8080

-6. if you want to get info of any car or bunch of car then it is necessary to change the value of "is_active" column value 0 to 1
+6. if you want to get info of any car or bunch of car then it is necessary to change the value of "is_active" column of "cars" table to 1

 7. the provided files are resid in the directory "uploads"